 I was not sick.

 I am apolitical, but was as much against Hillary Clinton’s alleged deleting of thousands of emails as I’ve been against President Trump’s fear-mongering rhetoric.
-The day James Comey testified before the Senate that the President had asked for his loyalty, the following happened in Union Square on 14th Street in Manhattan.
+The day James Comey testified before the Senate that the President had asked for his loyalty, the following happened in the Union Square on 14th Street in Manhattan.

-The blocks of dry ice emitted fog that drifted away.
+Blocks of dry ice emitted fog that drifted away.

-I was a mere witness, didn’t know what to make of this.
+I was a mere witness and didn’t know what to make of this.
 For some, it meant Trump’s ephemeral longevity; for others, it was a protest against his withdrawal from the Paris Climate Agreement.

 In the new America – yes – anything can happen.
 Since the new president took office, we’ve heard a few incidents where non-whites, especially Indians, were targeted, resulting in deaths, too.
 So, I decided to go back to my kickboxing routine.
 For self-defense.
-And if the man walked the talk next time, I must be ready.
+And if the man walked the talk next time, I should be ready.

 But, my punching bag will remain a punching bag.
 I’m non-violence personified.